royasutton/omdl/README.md

 Installing
 ----------

-To install the latest release to the standard OpenSCAD user library path, use the following steps:
+To install the latest release of [omdl], use the following steps:

 ```bash
 mkdir tmp && cd tmp